Desktop-D/desktopd/README.md

 # Desktop Domme

-Dominates you and your computer
+Desktop Domme is a hentai femdom game involving a domme that dominates you and your computer

 ## Installation